-Evening dinner at one of the best and most original restaurants in Iceland, Tjöruhúsið.
+Evening dinner (not included) at one of the best and most original restaurants in Iceland, Tjöruhúsið.
 It is a restaurant operated in one of the oldest houses in Ísafjörður built in 1781.

 Mileage minimal (0-1).
 2 hours walking on uneven ground, no incline.